 Because of this, please talk with your doctor about taking stomach acid as a supplement along with your food.
 In supplement form, stomach acid is called hydrochloric acid.
 Typically, it’s paired with another compound called betaine, B-E-T-A-I-N-E, in these supplements.
 So the label will read “hydrochloric acid with betaine.”
 It’s very inexpensive and should be available at any health food store or online.

-In an earlier video, not in this series, but in which I replied to questions that were sent in, a woman with low stomach acid was concerned about being able to absorb her calcium.
+, not in this series, but in which I replied to questions that were sent in, a woman with low stomach acid was concerned about being able to absorb her calcium.
 And I explained to her in detail how she could take hydrochloric acid with her meals.
-I’m hoping a link to this earlier video can be provided along with the references for this one below. (click here for the video)
+I’m hoping a link to this earlier video can be provided along with the references for this one below. (click here for the video

 In addition, as we’ve discussed in other videos in this series, if you’ve had gastric bypass, both your duodenum and the uppermost section of your jejunum, the first two parts of your small intestine, have also been bypassed.
 And these are the first sections of your small intestine where the majority of nutrients are absorbed and where you produce intrinsic factor.
 This is a compound that we need for us to be able to absorb vitamin B12.
 You’re not going to be able to produce it anymore.
 So for this reason, if you’ve had gastric bypass, please ask your doctor about taking a sublingual form of vitamin B12 as a supplement.
 Sublingual simply means that you put the supplement under your tongue in your mouth and it dissolves there.
 And the B12 will be absorbed directly into the capillaries in your mouth rather than having to go through your digestive tract.